Home

 make install INSDIR=/path/to/blesh

 The install locations of ble.sh and related script files can be specified by make variable INSDIR.
 The locations of the license files and the documentation files can be specified by make variables INSDIR_LICENSE and INSDIR_DOC, respectively.
-When INSDIR is specified, the default values of INSDIR_LICENSE and INSDIR_DOC is $INSDIR/doc.
-When INSDIR and later mentioned DESTDIR/PREFIX are not specified, the value of INSDIR is ${XDG_DATA_HOME:-$HOME/.local/share}/blesh, and the default values of INSDIR_LICENSE and INSDIR_DOC are ${XDG_DATA_HOME:-$HOME/.local/share}/doc/blesh.
+When INSDIR is specified, the default values of INSDIR_LICENSE and INSDIR_DOC are $INSDIR/licenses and $INSDIR/doc.
+When INSDIR and the below-mentioned DESTDIR/PREFIX are not specified, the default values of INSDIR, INSDIR_LICENSES, and INSDIR_DOC are $data/blesh, $data/blesh/licenses, and $data/doc/blesh, respectively, where $data represents ${XDG_DATA_HOME:-$HOME/.local/share}/blesh.

 By default, the comment lines and blank lines in the script files are stripped in the installation process.
 If you would like to keep these lines in the script files, please specify the argument strip_comment=no to make.